jakubBone/Connection-Pool-Library/README.md

 Idle Connection Management: Regularly checks and removes idle connections that exceed the minimum pool size, freeing up resources.

 Concurrency Control: Utilizes semaphores and locks to ensure thread-safe access to connections.

+## Testing
+The project includes unit and performance tests to validate functionality and efficiency:

+Unit Tests: Verify basic operations of ConnectionPool and DatabaseConnection.

+Performance Tests: Test stability and performance under load using multiple connection strategies.

 ## How to Run